dragosionel/SwiftCodeKata/README.md

 ### Encoding/decoding data

-- Code and decode an object to a from a JSON file.
-[Solution](encoding/EncodingPlayground.playground) Example JSON:
+- Encode and decode an object to a from a JSON file.
+[Solution](encoding/EncodingPlayground.playground)

+    Example JSON:
     {
 	name: “John”,